capnfabs/emoji-haiku/developer_notes.md

 - This gets done with `serverless`!
 Which I think is a silly name for a framework.
 Let's see if it works.
 - Set up your credentials from Amazon Web Services (because you can host this on AWS Lambda): `serverless config credentials --provider aws --key [key] --secret [secret]`
 - You can deploy it with `serverless deploy -v`
+  - To deploy to production, add `--stage production`
 - After deploy, check it works with `serverless invoke -f haiku -l`
   - This is "invoke `-f`unction haiku `-l`ogs"
   - If something isn't working, `serverless.yml` is where the config is at.